Background

 Space Station: Hyperbole alert - "these games are packed with action and imagination that's light years ahead of our time!"

 Asteroids, Defender, Missile Command, Space Invaders, Space War, Yars' Revenge: Asteroids is one of the better arcade ports for the 2600.
-Yar's Revenge is still confusing to me.
+Yar's Revenge is still confusing to me, I should read the manual and try again sometime.

 Adventure Territory: This artwork is straight out of a first edition AD&D manual.